xemle/home-gallery/README.md

 * File indexer (short term 'index'): Index of your files and directories state including SHA1 content hashes
 * Extractor: Calculates preview files and videos and extracts meta data like exif data, geo reverse lookups, dominant colors, etc.
-* Storage: All generated files from the extractor are stored here
+* Storage: All generated files from the extractor are stored here.
+These files are also servced by the server
 * Database builder (short term 'builder'): Based on the index and the storage the gallery database is created
 * Web Server (short term 'server'): Serve the database and the previews of the storage
 * Web App: Application which runs on the browser